Table of Contents

 The Taste of Green: Corporate Integration of Bioregional Foodstuffs in College and University Foodservices

-Resources for Locating or Organizing Local Farm Product Supply
+Resources for Organizing or Locating Local Farm Product Supply

 Information on farmer-owned/managed cooperatives